pathaksid03/Getting-and-Cleaning-Data-Project/README.md

 Getting-and-Cleaning-Data-Project
 =================================

-The repo for Getting and Cleaning Data Course Project.
+The repository is for Getting and Cleaning Data Course Project.

 The run_analysis.R that does the following: